tbmc-org/dfwbuddhist.com/README.md

 ###Contribute
 Please feel free to contribute to this project.
 Make sure to create a separate branch off of master and do pull requests to get your changes in.

+###Questions
+If you have any questions/concerns please create an [issue](https://github.com/tbmc-org/dfwbuddhist.com/issues) on this repository or contact us at [dfwbuddhist.com/contact/](http://dfwbuddhist.com/contact/)